| |

 they are slightly above the bearing area. |

-And finally the fully restored DEC shaft.
+| And finally the fully restored DEC shaft.
 The end piece

 has been repainted with a good quality metal/enamel paint.
 Its not critical but

-I like everything to be perfect when I rebuild these mounts. |
+I like everything to be perfect when I rebuild these mounts. | The DEC crown with all of the grease and broken washer

-Finally the DEC worm assembly is reassembled with new
+parts removed awaiting reassembly. | Finally the DEC worm assembly is reassembled with new

 worm end roller bearings and new Delrin shim washers.
 The shims presented a special problem on this mount and